passworks/passworks-api/README.md

 Webhooks
 -----------------

-Passworks Platform has the ability to handle [webhooks](https://en.wikipedia.org/wiki/Webhook).
+Passworks Platform has the ability to handle [webhooks](https://en.wikipedia.org/wiki/Webhook) (wikipedia link).

-The following events are monitored and sent to the the endpoint via wehbook:
+The following events are monitored and sent to the the endpoint via HTTP POST:

 | Event name      | Description    |
 |-------------|----------------|